-For detailed instructions on each tool, please visit the Tools pages.
+For detailed instructions on each tool, please visit the Individual Tools or Workflows pages.
 Or for a quick overview on what the UEA sRNA Workbench can do and which tool you should select for the task then please visit this page.
 If you need help navigating to the directory and launching the program in this way please leave a comment and we will reply as soon as possible.

 Alternatively, detailed help on each tool can be found from the “Help” menu when running the sRNA Workbench.